smart-on-fhir/cumulus-library/docs/creating-studies.md

 study with some descriptive text. \
 """

-# 'build_types' contains a list of ways to orchestrate the various stages
-# of a study build (more on stages below).
-It allows you to specify ways
-# that certain steps should be executed.
+# The stages section defines how queries/builders/workflows should be grouped
+# and ordered.

 # A common use case we have goes like this: we want to define one or more
 # cohorts from a population based on data from an EHR.
 After that's done,